eltrompetero/coniii/README.md

 * Mac OS X 10.13 (High Sierra)

 Please let us know if your system has problems by filing an issue request on the GitHub page.
-Please provide a stack trace or other information that would be helpful in debugging.
+Please provide a stack trace or other information (like OS and system configuration details) that would be helpful in debugging.
 You can also run the unit tests included by navigating to the "coniii" directory and running

 ```bash
 $ pytest -q